What is Menveo?

-Becoming infected with meningococcal disease and developing meningitis (infection of the spinal cord and lining of the brain) is much more dangerous to your health than receiving this vaccine.
-However, like any medicine, Menveo can cause side effects but the risk of serious side effects is extremely low.
+Becoming infected with meningococcal disease and developing meningitis is much more dangerous to your health than receiving this vaccine.
+Any vaccine may cause side effects but the risk of serious side effects is low.

 Call your doctor at once if you have: